SharePoint/sp-dev-training-spfx-getting-started/Demos/03-webpart/README.md

     ![Screenshot of the draft page](./../../Images/ex03-add-webpart-06.png)

-## Verify your Developer Environment is Configured
+### Verify your Developer Environment is Configured

-Use the tools installed previously to create a new SharePoint Framework component and test it in the local developer environment.

 > NOTE: The instructions below assume you are using v1.9.1 of the SharePoint Framework Yeoman generator.

+Use the tools installed in exercise 2 to create a new SharePoint Framework component and test it in the local developer environment.

-1. Open a command prompt and change to the folder where you want to create the project.
+1. Open a command prompt and change to an empty folder where you want to store the files for the project.
 1. Run the SharePoint Yeoman generator by executing the following command:

     ```shell